Oxsomi/core3/docs/graphics_api.md

 Even if mobile chips do support this feature, it is automatically disabled to prevent the developer from accidentally enabling it causing performance issues.

 Just like *most* commands, this will automatically transition the resources (render targets only) into the correct states for you.
 Color attachments can always be read, but the user is in charge of specifying if the contents should be cleared or kept.
-Color attachments can also be readonly if needed.
+Color attachments can also be marked as discardable, this means the final result won't necessarily be output into a buffer for use after the render.
+If it's marked as readonly, the shader won't be able to write to it.

 ```c
 //In command list recording